Advent of Code 2016 - Day 2 - Bathroom Security

 Part 1

-For part one we are required to follow our input (instructions UDLR per keycode) based on a 3x3 1-9 keypad.
-We begin by generating a dictionary lookup of the supplied keypad based on x, y cordinates to their related key.
-In a similiar mannor to how we used Complex numbers to represent x, y coordinates in the previous solution, we will be doing the same here.
+For part one, we are required to follow our input (instructions UDLR per keycode) based on a 3x3 1-9 keypad.
+We begin by generating a dictionary lookup of the supplied keypad based on x, y coordinates to their related key.
+In a similar manner to how we used complex numbers to represent x, y coordinates in the previous solution, we will be doing the same here.

 def generate_keypad(input):